 Family Style Lunch

 There are many factors that make our lunch unique.
 Before lunch begins, a non-denominational grace is said by all.
-During the first seating a manner of the week is suggested by a young student and fourth grade students serve as waiters.
+During the first seating, a manner-of-the-week is suggested by a young student and fourth grade students serve as waiters.
 The second lunch seating incorporates boys in grades 5 – 9.
-During the course of the school year each boy has the opportunity to serve as a waiter and to be seated with every teacher at least once.
+During the course of the school year, each boy has the opportunity to serve as a waiter and to be seated with every teacher.
 The benefits we all derive from this experience are numerous, but most importantly it gives teachers and students a forum to come together and get to know each other a little better outside of the classroom.

-Fostering the sense of community at Country Day, at least twice a year Link Day occurs which pairs students from different grades together.
-Seventh graders may spend the morning reading with first graders, fifth graders may work on art projects with kindergarteners, but regardless of the specific projects, all of the boys have the opportunity to bond with a student from a different division.
+Fostering the sense of community at FCDS, Link Days, which pairs students from different grades together, occur at least twice a year.
+Seventh graders may spend the morning reading with first graders, fifth graders may work on art projects with kindergarteners for example.
+Regardless of the specific projects, all of the boys have the opportunity to bond with a student from a different division.
 These connections remain throughout the school year and often over the course of many years.

 The mission of Fairfield Country Day’s Advisor Program is to provide each student in grades six through nine with a resource of faculty support for both academic and personal reasons.
 Advisor groups consist of six to eight students and one faculty member.
-The group meets on a weekly basis for group discussion and is supplemented by individual meetings between student and advisor on a regular basis.
-Rooted in being an important resource for students, there is also an element of fun that brings the entire advisor program together – the spring Wiffle Ball Tournament.
-The Wiffle Ball Tournament has become a tradition that faculty and students enthusiastically participate in on Friday afternoons throughout the spring.
+The groups meet on a daily basis for group discussion and individual students meet with their advisor on a regular basis.
+In addition to being an important resource for the boys, there is also an element of fun that brings the entire advisor program together – the spring Wiffle Ball Tournament.
+The Wiffle Ball Tournament has become an annual tradition that faculty and students enthusiastically participate in on Friday afternoons throughout the spring.